Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 **Purpose**: Calculate the degree of each station in the railway graph (i.e., the number of connected lines), optionally filtering only electrified lines.

+**How it works**:
+- Iterate over all railway lines.
+- If `onlyElectrified` is true, skip non-electrified lines.
+- For each railway line:
+    - Increment the degree count of the origin station.
+    - Increment the degree count of the target station.
+- The resulting map contains each station with its degree count.

 ```java
 private Map<Station, Integer> buildDegreeMap(boolean onlyElectrified) {
     Map<Station, Integer> degreeMap = new HashMap<>();